If you’re reading this guide, then it’s safe to assume that you’ve decided to start a Limited Liability Company (LLC) in Montana.

 A registered agent is a person or registered agent service that receives official state mail and documents during regular business hours on behalf of your Montana LLC.

-Technically you can act as your own registered agent or resident agent for your business entity or LLC.
+Technically, you can act as your own registered agent or resident agent for your business entity or LLC.
 You can also hire one of the many registered agent services available to LLCs in Montana.
-So the third step in forming your LLC in Montana is choosing a registered agent.

 There are several reasons not to act as your own registered agent for your Montana LLC.
 The first is that if you’re not available to accept mail and documents on behalf of your LLC during business hours, you could face legal troubles.
 The next is that by choosing to accept mail and documents for your LLC and acting as your own official registered agent, you have to list your home address and name on the website of the Secretary of State, which any hacker or scammer can access with a simple search.
 It’s really not worth all the hassle of being your own registered agent, even if it means paying another service to do it for you.